-According to the Mayo Clinic, in most cases, a physical exam and a medical history are all that are required to make a diagnosis.
+In many cases, a physical exam and medical history are all that is required to make a diagnosis.

 In some instances, your physician may schedule an MRI to confirm the location of the herniated disk and to see which nerves are affected.

-However, it is important to note that disc degeneration may not always be the source of pain and it could be a normal process of natural wear and tear.
-It is important to consult with one of our spine consultant to determine whether the disc bulge is the true cause of your symptoms.
+However, it is important to note that disc degeneration may not always be the source of pain, and it could be a normal process of natural wear and tear.
+It is important to consult with one of our spine consultants to determine whether the disc bulge is the true cause of your symptoms.

 Typically, conservative treatment plans, which avoid painful positions and follow a structured physiotherapy regimen, may relieve most people’s symptoms within a few weeks.